 China has put into service a new class of amphibious ships called the Yuzhao or Type 071 class (Figure 14).
-The Type 071 design has an estimated displacement of more than 19,855 tons, compared with about 15,900 tons to 16,700 tons for the U.S. Navy's Whidbey Island/Harpers Ferry (LSD-41/49) class amphibious ships, which were commissioned into service between 1985 and 1998, and about 25,900 tons for the U.S. Navy's new San Antonio (LPD-17) class amphibious ships, the first of which was commissioned into service in 2006.
-IHS Jane's Fighting
+The Type 071 design has an estimated displacement of more than 19,855 tons, compared with about 15,900 tons to 16,700 tons for the U.S. Navy's Whidbey Island/Harpers

-&lt;sup>125 Unless otherwise indicated, displacement figures cited in this report are full load displacements.
-IHS Jane's Fighting Ships 2016-2017, p.
+&lt;sup>132 Unless otherwise indicated, displacement figures cited in this report are full load displacements.
+IHS Jane's Fighting Ships 2017-2018, p.
 156, does not provide a full load displacement for the Type 071 class design.
 Instead, it provides a standard displacement of 19,855 tons.
 Full load displacement is larger than standard displacement, so the full load displacement of the Type 071 design is more than 19,855 tons.